iroha-one/odoo-docs-ja/_sources/developer/howtos/rdtraining/B_acl_irrules.rst.txt

     At the end of this section, agents should only have access to properties of their agency (or agencies).

-For one reason or an other we might need to manage our real-estate business as multiple companies e.g. we might have largely autonomous agencies, or a franchise setup, or multiple brands (possibly from having acquired other real-estate businesses) which remain legally or financially separate from one another.
+For one reason or another we might need to manage our real-estate business as multiple companies e.g. we might have largely autonomous agencies, a franchise setup, or multiple brands (possibly from having acquired other real-estate businesses) which remain legally or financially separate from one another.

-Odoo can be used to manage multiple companies inside the same system, however the actual handling is up to individual modules: Odoo itself provides the tools to manage the issue like company-dependent fields and *multi-company rules*, which is what we're going to concern outselves with.
+Odoo can be used to manage multiple companies inside the same system, however the actual handling is up to individual modules: Odoo itself provides the tools to manage the issue of company-dependent fields and *multi-company rules*, which is what we're going to concern ourselves with.

 We want different agencies to be "siloed" from one another, with properties belonging to a given agency and users (whether agents or managers) only able to